5.2.4 Employer obligations for collection from salary or wages

 - Employer obligations when more than one notice received

-The Registrar may give written notice to an employer to deduct a specified amount from the wages or salary paid to an employee or contractor who is a child support payer (CSRC Act section 45).
+The Registrar may give written notice to an employer to deduct a specified amount from the wages or salary paid to an employee or contractor who is a payer of a deductible liability (CSRC Act section 45).
+See 5.2.3 for the meaning of deductible liability.

-Employers are obliged to withhold money from salary and wages and to send it to the Registrar (CSRC Act sections 46 and 47).
+Employers are obliged to withhold money from salary and wages and to send it to the Registrar (CSRC Act section 46 and section 47).

 Employers are also obliged not to prejudice employees, not to disclose information, to keep records and to allow access.